worldbank/worldex/api/README.md

 All services are currently running on a docker compose cluster which has some implications with the development experience on the api backend (the react frontend, not so much).

+#  `poetry install --with handlers`

+to create a poetry-managed virtualenv on your host machine.
+This is recommended so you don't have to `docker exec` a shell inside the fastapi container every time you want to issue, say, `alembic` commands.

 # Database migrations

 Right now, the postgis database is being populated with a few datasets via alembic migration.
 We are planning to decouple this eventually as standalone scripts, but for now you will need the [Nigeria schools and population](https://github.com/avsolatorio/worldex/files/12481827/nigeria-schools-and-population-density.zip) and Critical Habitat (download link to follow or ask any of the repo maintainers) datasets.